Recolize/recolize-recommendations-wordpress/recolize/readme.txt

 Please find all information regarding our Recolize Recommendation Engine on our website http://www.recolize.com.

 == Changelog ==

+= 1.1.0 =
+* Post image, product image and price are now contained in the RSS feed automatically
+* Conversions from WooCommerce are tracked
+* Full compatibility with WooCommerce 2.x and 3.x
+* Additional links to settings and tool on the plugins page

 = 1.0.0 =
 * The first version of the Recolize WordPress plugin.